Zaxxon709/accountmanager/README.md

 # Account Manager

 An add-on to make the painful task of authorizing numerous add-ons effortless.
-Pair multiple service(s) with Account Managers supported add-ons via a single authorization point and easily manage the data for these service(s).<br><br>
+Pair multiple service(s) with supported add-ons via a single authorization point and easily manage the data for these service(s).<br><br>

 ### How the addon works:
 - Once authorization is complete a check is done for each supported addon to confirm if the addon is installed and if settings.xml exists for that addon.